fclaerho/buildstack/README.md

   * a command must be a sequence of strings as specified by `subprocess.call()`
   * anything else is considered to be an error object and raise a `BuildError()` containing it.

-If a command image (i.e. its first element) starts by "@", it is considered to be a builtin call, e.g. `yield "@trace", "hello, world!"`.
+If a command name (i.e. its first element) starts by "@", it is considered to be a builtin call, e.g. `yield "@trace", "hello, world!"`.
 Available built-in functions:
   * `@try(*args)` — on failure, discard exception